PrajaktaNikam818/Excel-Sales-Analytics/README.md

     **2.** Conduct a comparative analysis of _[market performance and sales targets](https://github.com/PrajaktaNikam818/Excel-Sales-Analytics/blob/main/Market%20Performance%20vs%20Target%20Report.pdf)_ to evaluate market trends against sales goals.

+    **3.** Identify the [top 10 products]() based on the percentage increase in net sales from 2020 to 2021, helping to focus on high-growth items.

+    **4.** Generate a [Division]() report to present net sales data for 2020 and 2021, enabling comparison of division performance and resource allocation.

+    **5.** Rank the [top 5 and bottom 5 products]() in terms of quantity sold, supporting product portfolio optimization and targeted promotions.

+    **6.** Determine the [new products]() that Atliq began selling in 2021, evaluating the success of recent launches for future development.

+    **7.** Identify the [top 5 countries]() in terms of net sales in 2021, informing regional strategies and potential expansion efforts.

 - **Purpose of sales analytics:**

     To empower businesses with the ability to monitor, assess, and enhance their sales activities and performance through data-driven insights.